raito-io/cli-plugin-aws-organization/README.md

 This will take the configuration from the `raito.yml` file (in the current working directory) and start a single synchronization.

 Note: if you have multiple targets configured in your configuration file, you can run only this target by adding `--only-targets aws-account` at the end of the command.

+## Authentication
+To authenticate the AWS plugin, the AWS default provider chain will be used:
+1. Environment variables: The environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN` are used.
+2. Shared credentials file.
+Credentials defined on `~/.aws/credentials` will be used.
+A profile can be defined with `aws-region`.
+3. If running on an Amazon EC2 instance, IAM role for Amazon EC2.

+More information can be found on the [AWS SDK documentation](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials).